colingorrie/digital-garden/_notes/second-language-acquisition.md

 title: "Second language acquisition"
 ---

-A variety of theories have been advanced to explain how second languages are acquired.
+Various theories have been advanced to explain how second languages are acquired.
 Each of these seeks to account for a relatively uncontroversial set of observations that constitute the empirical base of Second language acquisition (SLA).

 ## Observations